kaleybrauer/galaxy_da/README.md

 Domain Adaptation for Galaxy Morphology Classification using llustrisTNG and Galaxy Zoo Evolution dataset

+This work was presented at NeurIPS 2025 Machine Learning and the Physical Sciences workshop.
+The paper can be found: https://arxiv.org/abs/2511.18590

 ## Prerequisites

 - Python 3.10 or higher